marionhardy/celltracker/README.md

 # Nota Bene

 This README doc is missing details about parameters and how to install the various softwares used as well as the model I used.
-If I don't come back to it, please contact me at mhardy@ucdavis.edu
+If I don't come back to it and you're trying to do something similar, please contact me at mhardy@ucdavis.edu